28 Fall Gardening Tasks to Prepare a Flower Garden for Winter

 At the end of the season, store them in a cool, dry place through the winter.

-I’m in hardiness zone 8b and have a much milder climate in the winter.
-I leave my tubers and bulbs in the ground throughout the winter, but add a few inches of mulch around the plants to protect them from any damage caused by freezing temperatures and heavy snow.
+I’m in hardiness zone 8b and have a much milder winter climate.
+I leave my tubers and bulbs in the ground throughout the winter but add a few inches of mulch around the plants to protect them from damage caused by freezing temperatures and heavy snow.

 11. Overwinter Tender Plants

-Tender plants are those that are sensitive to cold temperatures and are more likely to be damaged or killed by frost or freezing conditions.
+Tender plants are sensitive to cold temperatures and are more likely to be damaged or killed by frost or freezing conditions.
 Examples of tender plants include:

 Winterize Your Garden